curityio/microblink-scan-id/README.md

 ## Configuration

-Configuring the action requires only two settings, a bucket and a Microblink BlinkID in-browser SDK license.
-The bucket is used to store information temporary during the session and the data is cleared after authentication is completed.
+Configuring the action only requires one setting, a Microblink BlinkID in-browser SDK license.
+Obtain the license from Microblink.

 ## Building the Plugin